igreil/simplinvoice/README.md

 There are [other known forks](https://github.com/tomka/rechnung), and while I am grateful for inspiration and perhaps the occasional snippet of code, they simply implement functionality that I – as a non-German – do not need and no longer consider “simple”.

 Also, the created invoice tables look downright ugly.
 (Seriously, who needs vertical bars?
 Or most hoizontal ones, for that matter?)

 # Changelog

 v.01 Forked from rechnung.sty.
 Tidyed up some code.
+The basics.
-The basics. v.02 Added two sample letters.
-The German one can serve as a viable basis for your invoice, but the English one is more proof-of-concept than anything else.
-Both are extensively commented in English.
+v.02 Added two sample letters.
+The German one can already serve as a viable basis for your invoice, but the English one is more proof-of-concept than anything else.
+All letters are extensively commented in English.

 ## Known issues / Bug / Wanted Improvements